IBM/solsa/README.md

 In general, SolSA makes API definitions and invocations look like function declarations and function calls of the host language.
-SolSA automatically translate the function calls of the client SDK into http requests and automatically generates an http server to implement a service, automatically mapping the incoming requests to the Javascript functions.
+SolSA automatically translates the function calls of the client SDK into http requests and automatically generates an http server to implement a service, automatically mapping the incoming requests to the Javascript functions.